 When are tryouts?

-Tryouts are typically scheduled for around mid-July.
+Tryouts are typically take place mid-late July.
 The tryout schedule will be posted in early July.

 How many teams are in the Worthington Program?

 Each age group, 8U through 14U, will have a first team called the Nationals Red.
 This team will compete at the highest possible level commensurate with the talent and experience of the players on that team.
 When appropriate, based on the number and quality of eligible players at tryouts, WYB will field a second team, which will be called the Nationals Blue.

 Schedules vary by team; however, most Worthington teams play a 25 – 35 game schedule including tournaments.
 As the name implies, the schedule includes travel in and around the greater Columbus area, often during weekday late afternoon and evenings.
 Weekends may include tournaments and double-headers.